Caught in the Crossfire

-The sounds of a wailing wife and children witnessing their man being shot dead on the other end of the line, the repeat gunshots by a remorseless paramilitary unit and the groans cries of an innocent man begging for his life and telling his killers they’ve got the wrong guy.
-It’s a set of sounds that once played, just can’t be unheard.
+The sounds of a wailing wife and children witnessing their husband and father being shot dead on the other end of the line, the repeat gunshots by a remorseless paramilitary unit and the groans of an innocent man begging for his life and telling his killers they’ve got the wrong guy.
+It’s a set of sounds that once played, simply cannot be unheard.

-Two, the tape has, for the first time, made the Bangla government set up a formal commission of inquiry into unlawful killing by law enforcement.
+Second, the tape has, for the first time, made the Bangladesh government set up a formal commission of inquiry into unlawful killing by law enforcement.

-As per official numbers, in barely two months spanning April and May 2018, a hundred and fifty-seven people have been gunned down by the police and paramilitary in what they term as ‘crossfire’.
-Scores more have been picked up for questioning and then disappeared or detained indefinitely without charge.
+As per official numbers, in the barely two months from April and May 2018, 157 people have been gunned down by the police and paramilitary in what they refer to as ‘crossfire’.
+Scores more have been picked up for questioning, only to then disappear or be detained indefinitely without charge.

 The Killing of Ekramul

-“Ekram was called on his phone by the local police and asked to come discuss a case,” an aide of the police commissioner recounted.
-“He was a local leader who knew the community.
-And this wasn’t the first time he had been taken into confidence for an investigation.
-Ekramul thought this too would be another routine discussion where the police and intelligence needed his help.”
+“Ekram was called on his phone by the local police and asked to come in to discuss a case,” an aide of the police commissioner recounted.
+“He was a local leader who was familiar with the community.
+This wasn’t the first time he had been ask to aid with an investigation.
+Ekramul thought this would just be another routine discussion where the police and intelligence agency needed his help.”

-The forty-six-year-old Ekramul was indeed a local leader – that too from the ruling Awami League party.
-He’d grown through the party’s ranks as first a student leader and then a leader of the Jubo League (youth win of the Awami League).
+The forty-six-year-old Ekramul was indeed a local leader – for the ruling Awami League party.
+He’d made his way through the party’s ranks first as a student leader and then a leader of the Jubo League (youth win of the Awami League).
 At the time of his killing, he was a sitting city councilor in the city’s mayoral office.

 “Honestly even the police had no idea this is how it would end,” the aide said.
-“What I’ve heard is the paramilitary were looking for a different person with the same first name.
-Ekram even told his captors that when taken into custody.
+“From what I’ve heard, the paramilitary were looking for a different person with the same first name.
+Ekram even told his captors this when he was taken into custody.
 But they thought he was lying.
 They’d come ready to kill.”

-Though Gli Occhi della Guerra could not independently verify the claim, the hit list is said to have had the name Ekramul Hassan and not Ekramul Haque in it.
-But Ekramul’s captors passed this off as a clerical error and concluded the deceased was simply lying to protect his skin.
-And went ahead with the execution anyway.
+Though Gli Occhi della Guerra could not independently verify the claim, the actual name of the hit list is said to have been Ekramul Hassan, not Ekramul Haque.
+But Haque’s captors passed this off as a clerical error and concluded the deceased was simply lying to protect his skin, and went ahead with the execution anyway.

 The meeting with the commissioner, however, can be corroborated from the tape.

-In the first clip, Ekramul’s wife is clearly heard saying: “Please put me through to the commissioner – I’m his missus talking – hello…is the commissioner there?”.
+In the first clip, Ekramul’s wife is clearly heard saying: “Please put me through to the commissioner – I’m his wife talking – hello…is the commissioner there?”.